kiboschool/tk-web-foundations/src/welcome.md

 <!-- TODO: Replace video -->

-📺 Watch this welcome video from your instructor, Wasiu.
+📺 Watch this welcome video from your instructor, Trevor.

 </aside>